vehicle-lang/vehicle/doc/source/language/type-declarations.rst

   robustAround x = ...

 Declared types can also have arguments.
-For example we can declare :code:`Vector` as a synonym for 1-dimensional tensors:
+For example we can declare :code:`Vector` as a synonym for 1-dimensional tensors as follows:

 .. code-block:: agda